 Just because SQLite database files are ordinary disk files, overwriting is possible.
 As there’s no way to defend the SQLite database from such an act of overwriting, several severe issues may take place, such as:

-- Restoration while a transaction is in running mode: If any backup job is running at the back-end of the system, this may create the backup of SQLite database.
+- Restoration while a transaction is in running mode: If any backup job is running at the back-end of the system, this may create the backup of the SQLite database.
 As the transaction is not completed, the backup job will save some logs of the previous state and some logs of earlier transactions.
 And at the end, transactions ID doesn’t match and you face corruption issue.

 - Deletion of a Hot journal: SQLite uses auxiliary journal files (by the same name of the database) for database recovery.
 If you rename, delete or move these journal files from the actual location, Server fails to find them.
 Hence, you can’t perform the automatic database recovery.